 By now you’ve funneled your ideal customer, identified their need, professed how your offering can solve their problem, and proven it to them with testimonials.
 All that’s left is for them to make a purchase.
 Write in such a way that by the end of the page, the buy button is the reader’s only rational response.

 You can have several buttons with the same call to action spread throughout your sales copy for those who are quicker decision makers or more primed to buy.
 This will save them from scrolling through all of the sales copy to get them to their ultimate goal of owning the item.
 But all of your CTAs should have the same link.
 The same goal.
-Whatever response you want your customer to have as a result of having landed on your page is your One Call To Action.

 Go through your sales copy and use The Rule Of One.
 Challenge yourself to pare down your writing, tease out the more relevant specifics, and cut away the rest.